dubinc/examples/deeplink/react-native/react-navigation/README.md

-# Conversion tracking with React Native and Dub
+# Dub Deep Links with React Native

 ## Overview

-This React Native project is a product storefront built with the [DummyJSON ](https://dummyjson.com/) API.
-It shows how to handle deep links / deferred deep links and conversion tracking with Dub.
+The Dub Deep Links with React Native is a simple project that shows how to handle deep links and deferred deep links in your mobile app using Typescript and React Native.

-Read the full guide here: https://dub.co/docs/concepts/deep-links/attribution

 # Getting Started